tolauwae/phd-thesis/src/introduction/introduction.typ

 In other words, while developing our novel debugger prototypes, we increasingly found ourselves in need of a new, dedicated testing framework for embedded software.
 Therefore, we developed our own testing framework for large-scale testing on constrained devices, called _Latch_, which implements a novel testing approach we call _managed testing_.
 We will discuss this framework in detail at the end of the dissertation in @chapter:testing.

+=== Reflections on the Future#note[Chapter 7]

+To conclude this dissertation we reflect in @chapter:conclusion on the lessons learned over the course of almost four years of research, and look ahead to what future research in this area may cover.